Table of Contents Show

 Zeneli Pizzeria at 138 Wooster Street focuses on authentic, proper Naples-style pizza.
 Pizza restaurant brothers Gazmir, Aleko, Jetmir, and Jeshar, opened Zeneli withinside the distant 2000s.
 The 4 brothers got here from Naples, a city rich in romantic lifestyle and traditions.

-At Zeneli’s, servers usher in clients with an outstanding wood-burning pizza, exceptional salads, and a fantastic dessert as it is called the best pizza in New Haven.
+At Zeneli’s, servers usher in clients with outstanding wood-burning pizza and exceptional salads.

 4.13.
 Abate Restaurant

 Gluten-Friendly Pizza Place New Haven: Abate has a massive menu.
 And we mean huge!
 And what we like approximately on the menu is the extensive gluten-free pizza section.
-You can get all varieties of amusing gluten-free toppings lactamases casino, meatball, seafood special, Hawaiian, etc.
+You can get all varieties of amusing gluten-free toppings lactamases casinos, meatballs, seafood specials, Hawaiian, etc.

 They have salads as well.
 And they deliver!
-If you’re no longer in the mood for pizza, you may usually attempt a seafood dish; however, do ask your server approximately which ones are safe as it is the best pizza in New Haven.
+If you’re no longer in the mood for pizza, you may usually attempt a seafood dish.

 4.14.
 York Side Pizza

-The locals know York side Pizza and Restaurants as their “one-stop stress consuming area.”
-Aside from their bestseller broccoli, garlic, and sausage pizza, they’re additionally recognized for their super fries, burgers, lobster rolls, coleslaw, and potato salad for the best pizza in New Haven.
-But ensure to have a reservation ahead because the place is crowded with families and groups of pals at any time of the day.
+The locals know York side Pizza and Restaurants as their “one-stop stress-consuming area.”
+Aside from their bestseller broccoli, garlic, and sausage pizza, they’re additionally recognized for their super fries, burgers, lobster rolls, and coleslaw.
+But be sure to have a reservation ahead because the place is crowded with families and groups of pals at any time of the day.

 4.15.
 Est Est Est Pizza

-The thin-crust pizzas of Est Est Est are the best pizza in New Haven.
-And apart from its exceptional taste, their unique pizzas are also very budget-friendly and affordable.
+The thin-crust pizzas of Est. And apart from its exceptional taste, their unique pizzas are also very budget-friendly and affordable.
 Aside from pizzas, they also serve tasty pies, chicken wings, salads, cappuccinos, espressos, or frozen yogurts.
 Plus, in addition, they have gluten-free pizzas for the fitness conscious.